Understand publishing options for building scene layers

 The different layers come together to create an engaging, informative cityscape.
 You'll now save the project to the same folder where your BIM data is stored.

 You have downloaded the BIM data, which you will use later in the tutorial; added a 3D web scene from ArcGIS into your ArcGIS Pro project; and saved the project.
-Next, you will prepare the scene before creating the building layer.
+Next, you'll prepare the scene before creating the building layer.

 Prepare for and create the building layer

 You'll now modify the scene to display the tower optimally for your audience.
 At the location of the future De Zalmhaven complex, there are two older buildings in the scene layer.
-You will hide the buildings in the scene so the new building will be more visible.
+You'll hide the buildings in the scene so the new building will be more visible.

 Note: